pidoy0218-arts/Chess-arena-pi/README.md

 ## 4. Data Sharing

-We do **not sell** or share your data with third parties except:
+We **do not sell** your personal data.
+We may share limited information with:
+- **Service providers** for app hosting, analytics, and support.
-- When required by law
+- **Legal authorities** if required by law or to protect rights.
-- For server hosting or analytics by trusted providers

 ## 5. Data Retention

-We store user data as long as the account is active.
-You may request deletion at any time.
+We retain user data only as long as necessary to provide our services or as required by law.
+Data no longer needed is securely deleted.

-## 6. Security

-We implement standard encryption and protection protocols.
-However, no digital platform is 100% secure.

-## 7. Children's Privacy
+## 6. Children’s Privacy

-Chess Arena is not directed at children under 13.
-If we learn we've collected data from a child, we will delete it.
+Chess Arena is **not intended for children under 13**.
+We do not knowingly collect data from children.
+If we become aware of such data, we will delete it immediately.

-## 8. Your Rights
+## 7. Your Rights

-KO
-You have the right to:
+Depending on your location, you may have rights to:
-- Access your data
+- Access or update your data.
-- Request corrections
-- Ask for account/data deletion
+- Request deletion of your data.
+- Object to data processing.

+To exercise these rights, contact us below.

-## 9. Changes to This Policy
+## 8. Changes to This Policy

-We may update this Privacy Policy from time to time.
-Changes will be posted on this page with the revised date.
+We may update this Privacy Policy periodically.
+Changes will be posted here with a new effective date.

-## 10. Contact Us
+## 9. Contact Us

-For privacy concerns, contact us at:
+If you have questions or concerns about this policy, contact us at:
-📧 **Email:** pidoy0218@gmail.com
+📧 **pidoy0218@gmail.com**
-🌐 **GitHub Repo:** [Chess Arena on GitHub](https://github.com/pidoy0218-arts/